 Below we’ve ranked all the Genie+ rides at EPCOT in order of priority and given a brief explanation behind our choices.
 These should be the priorities throughout the day.

-Thankfully, we have two additional attractions at the moment (Frozen Ever After and Remy’s Ratatouille Adventure) since they are Genie+ until August 7.
+Thankfully, we have two additional attractions at the moment that are part of the Genie+ lineup (Frozen Ever After and Remy’s Ratatouille Adventure) at least for the time being.